Comparison of American and Canadian football: Differences

 Several important specific differences exist between the Canadian and American versions of the game of football:

 Playing area

-The official playing field in Canadian football is larger than the American, and similar to American fields prior to 1912.
+The official playing field in Canadian football is larger than the American, and similar to American fields before 1912.
 The Canadian field of play is 110 by 65 yd, compared to 100 by 53+1/3 yd in American football.
+Beginning in 2027, the playing field in the CFL will be shortened to 100 yards.